medic/cht-docs/content/en/running-programs/_index.md

 ## Types of CHT implementations approaches
 **Accompaniment approach**

-Medic has accompanied various ministries of health and digital health implementers through their digital journey in designing, building, integrating and deploying CHT based tools for their unique health system needs.
+Medic and other digital health implementers accompanies various ministries of health through their digital journey in designing, building, integrating and deploying CHT based tools for their unique health system needs.

 **Community led implementations**